ardalis/ardalis-com-gatsby/src/pages/blog/scaling-redis.md

 | Write/Read to Redis | 295.7 ms | 5.89 ms | 13.17 ms |  182%   |
 | Write/Read to Soss  | 161.9 ms | 3.40 ms | 9.96 ms  |  100%   |

 **NOTE:** In this benchmark, Soss outperforms Redis even though Soss offers consistency guarantees and Redis does not.
-One potential reason for the improved performance is some built-in caching in the Soss .NET client.
-We can account for this by reducing the read ratio to just one read per write:
+One potential reason I had considered for the improved performance is the presence of some built-in caching in the Soss .NET client.
+I ran additional tests to account for this by reducing the read ratio to just one read per write (thus eliminating the value of any client side cache):

 ```powershell
  dotnet run -c Release -- --envVars REDIS_SERVERS:172.31.20.154__6379,172.31.24.157__6379,172.31.27.247__6379 READ_RATIO:1 WRITE_COUNT:10 PAYLOAD_BYTES:20000 SOSS_SERVERS:172.31.20.154__721,172.31.24.157__721,172.31.27.247__721